kaktusracing/pedestrian_trajectories/README.md

 # pedestrian_trajectories
 Repository for pedestrian detection from video material including preprocessing of videos, trajectory extraction using YOLOv10 and Bytetrack.
 Postprocessing of trajectories including georeferencing

-**README**

-This repository is created to extract pedestrian trajectories from video footage.
 It was originally created for a research project exploring the movement of pedestrians on European squares.
 The corresponding Dataset was published on XX and can be found on XX.

-The workflow for trajectory extraction entails multiple steps
+The workflow for trajectory extraction entails multiple steps.
+By running the files unchanged including the "Demo" folder, you can test the code and behavior.
+For an understanding of each file, please see table below and review the files in the subfolder of "Demo".

 1. Preprocessing of video file
 2. Object detection and trajectory extraction